gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

    func rule1() async {
      let x1 = NonSendable()
      let x2 = NonSendable()
-     // x1, x2 are non-isolated but in different regions
+     // x1, x2 are disconnected but in different regions
      // Regions: [x1, x2]
      let _  = await asyncFunction(x1, x2)
-     // x1, x2 are in the same region and still non-isolated
+     // x1, x2 are in the same region and still disconnected
      // Regions: [(x1, x2)]

      // The same follows if we create an x3 and call a synchronous function.